pauloschade/LOGCOMP-APS/README.md

 ## Motivation

-EZFIN DSL is a powerful domain-specific language designed specifically for financial modeling.
-With EZFIN DSL, you can effortlessly track people's balances and expenses.
-Whether you need to create, delete, deposit, withdraw, transfer, or check balances, EZFIN DSL makes it easy to manage your financial data with confidence.
-Whether you are a financial professional or just starting out, EZFIN DSL is designed to be straightforward and user-friendly, without sacrificing functionality.
+Introducing EZFIN DSL, the ultimate domain-specific language crafted exclusively for financial modeling.
+With EZFIN DSL, effortlessly track balances and expenses with utmost precision.
+Whether you're handling tasks like creating, deleting, depositing, withdrawing, transferring, or checking balances, EZFIN DSL empowers you to manage your financial data with confidence.
+Tailored for both financial professionals and beginners, EZFIN DSL ensures a seamless and user-friendly experience while delivering powerful functionality.

-In addition to its core features, EZFIN DSL also boasts a Turing-complete programming language that enables users to create complex functions and loops.
-With this powerful tool at your disposal, you can create sophisticated financial models with ease, without sacrificing safety or reliability.
+In addition to its core features, EZFIN DSL offers a Turing-complete programming language that enables users to create intricate functions and loops.
+Harnessing this robust tool, you can effortlessly build sophisticated financial models while maintaining safety and reliability.

+It's important to note that EZFIN DSL prioritizes precise balance calculations due to its finance-oriented nature.
+Therefore, floating points are not supported, and only integers can be used when working with numbers.

 ## Example